RepGraphics/blueprint-euphoria-theme/README.md

 - **Server Backgrounds**: Admins can set Egg Based Custom Server Container Backgrounds.
 - **Page Backgrounds**: Admins can set Login & Client Area Page Backgrounds,
 - **Primary Color**: Admins can set the Themes Primary Color, helping make the theme their own!
+- **Server Sorting**: Clients can change the order that their Servers are listed in!

 ## Screenshots